How to Secure phpMyAdmin Access on your server (Best Practices)

 The phpMyAdmin interface is accessible by default from any IP address.
 You can limit access to the application by configuring the Apache or Nginx web servers.

-In this article, we will restrict phpmyAdmin access to a specific IP address.
+In this article, we will protect phpmyAdmin access to a specific IP address.

 If you are looking for phpMyAdmin step-by-step configuration, please refer to the below articles: